navikt/teamsykmelding-github-actions-workflows/README.md

-# teamsykmelding-github-actions-workflows
+# teamesyfo-github-actions-workflows

-This is a repository for GitHub actions workflows for teamsykmelding
+This is a repository for GitHub actions workflows for teamesyfo

 ## 🚀 Usage